zpaulovics/datetimepicker-rails/README.md

 ## SimpleForm & Bootstrap DateTimepicker for Rails

-This gem packages the bootstrap-datetimepicker for Rails asset pipeline, and creates the Simple Form custom fields for your project.
+This gem packages the bootstrap-datetimepicker for Rails asset pipeline and creates the Simple Form custom fields for your project.

 ### Features